Pangauwin/Hell-OS/README.md

 ## Project Configuration

-First download the folder with the name of the board you are using (Arduino/ESP32).
+ - First download the folder **with the name of the board you are using (Arduino or ESP32)**.

-Then, on Visual Studio Code, go to the PlatformIO tab, then Open Project>Your folder.
+ - Then, on Visual Studio Code, go to the PlatformIO tab, then Open Project>Your folder.

-Change the pins variables (located in the variables.hpp file on the root of the project), if you are not using the pins I am using.
+ - **Change the pins variables (located in the variables.hpp file on the root of the project), if you are not using the pins I am using.**

 ## Build/Upload

 PlatformIO provides the build/upload button, just use it !
 For the upload, it will automatically detect the port where your board is located.

 Done !